arnolanglade/arnolanglade.github.io/blog/_posts/2022-10-31-my-feedback-about-example-mapping.md

 ## How organize the team

-The attendees can have different roles: one person writes sticky notes, another animates the workshop and the others ask questions and drive the person who writes sticky notes.
+The attendees can have different roles: onek person writes sticky notes, another animates the workshop and the others ask questions and drive the person who writes sticky notes.
 I think it is important to switch his/her role each session to keep everyone involved during the workshop.

 I worked with some product managers and domain experts who wanted to contribute and write sticky notes.
 It is not a good idea because they should focus on sharing the knowledge and let the rest of the team grasp the business expectations.
 You won’t help someone if you do his/her job.